datalayer/agent-codemode/README.md

   <em>Prompt: "Generate 2000 words of random text and write to a file"</em>
 </p>

-## What is Agent Codemode?

-Agent Codemode generates **programmatic tools** from two sources:

-1. **MCP Servers** - Connect to any MCP server and generate typed Python bindings for its tools
-2. **Skills** - Reusable code patterns that compose multiple tools into higher-level operations

-These programmatic tools can be:

-- **Used directly by an agent** - Import generated bindings and call tools from your agent's code
-- **Exposed as an MCP Server** - Serve the generated tools via MCP protocol for any MCP-compatible client

-## Why Agent Codemode?

-Traditional AI agents call tools one at a time through LLM inference.
-Agent Codemode enables a "Code Mode" pattern where agents write Python code that orchestrates multiple tool calls:

-- **More efficient**: Single code generation instead of many LLM tool-call round-trips
-- **More reliable**: Use try/except for robust error handling
-- **More powerful**: Parallel execution with asyncio, loops, conditionals
-- **More composable**: Save and reuse patterns as Skills

 ## Configuration Highlights

 | Option | Description |